Red-Hat-Developer-Games/quarkus-challenge/README.md

 curl: (52) Empty reply from server
 ```

 Congratulations!
-Your lab environment is now ready to use.
+Your environment is now ready to use.

 ## The Library Quarkus Application